infoqualitylab/WhoFundedIt-app/README.md

 ## Setup
 Follow these steps to set up the code
 1. Install required packages listed in requirements.txt into your environment
-3. Open folder in Visual Studio Code
+3. Open folder in Visual Studio Code (currently using the November 2024 version 1.96)
 4. Run app.py

 ## Contributors